-- Various lecture halls and tutorial rooms - Dean's Division of the Faculty of Engineering - Applied Mathematics and Computer Science Divisions of the Department of Mathematical Sciences, Science Faculty - Engineering Study Centre (open-plan study area and eight group work rooms) - Cafeteria - 1c: Engineering Knowledge Centre - Two large lecture halls - The Engineering and Forestry Library, a branch of the main University library - Two research units - 2: Industrial Engineering Building - Industrial Engineering's computer-based classrooms - Department of Industrial Engineering - 3: Mechanical and Mechatronic Engineering Building - Faculty of Engineering Computer User Area (FIRGA) and computer-based classrooms (under construction in 2019)

-- Department of Mechanical and Mechatronic Engineering and its laboratories - Department of Industrial Engineering laboratories - Schools Centre (under construction in 2019) - 4: Process Engineering Building (Chemical Engineering) - Various lecture halls and tutorial rooms - Department of Process Engineering and its laboratories - 5: Electrical and Electronic Engineering Building - Various lecture halls and tutorial rooms - Department Electrical and Electronic Engineering and its laboratories - 6: Civil Engineering Building - Various lecture halls and tutorial rooms - Department Civil Engineering and its laboratories - Faculty of Engineering Computer User Area (FIRGA) and computer-based classrooms (until 2019) - Schools Centre (until 2019)
+- Various lecture halls and tutorial rooms - Dean's Division of the Faculty of Engineering - Applied Mathematics and Computer Science Divisions of the Department of Mathematical Sciences, Science Faculty - Engineering Study Centre (open-plan study area and eight groupwork rooms) - Cafeteria - 1c: Engineering Knowledge Centre - Two large lecture halls - The Engineering and Forestry Library, a branch of the main University library - Two research units - 2: Industrial Engineering Building - Industrial Engineering's computer-based classrooms - Department of Industrial Engineering - 3: Mechanical and Mechatronic Engineering Building - Faculty of Engineering Computer User Area (FIRGA) and computer-based classrooms - Department of Mechanical and Mechatronic Engineering and its laboratories - Department of Industrial Engineering laboratories - Schools Centre - 4: Process Engineering Building (Chemical Engineering) - Various lecture halls and tutorial rooms - Department of Process Engineering and its laboratories - 5: Electrical and Electronic Engineering Building - Various lecture halls and tutorial rooms - Department Electrical and Electronic Engineering and its laboratories - 6: Civil Engineering Building - Various lecture halls and tutorial rooms - Department Civil Engineering and its laboratories (being refurbished in 2022)

-1.4.3 Faculty of Engineering Computer User Area (FIRGA)
+1.4.3 Faculty of Engineering Computer User Area (FECUA)

-FIRGA is currently on the second and third floors of the Civil Engineering Building, and consists of a general users' area with 131 desktop computers, as well as three electronic classrooms respectively with 150, 83 and 72 desktop computers.
-These facilities will be replaced by the new and expanded facilities under construction in the Mechanical and Mechatronic Engineering Building.
-The new facility has a computer users' area with 300 desktop computers and three new electronic classrooms with 113, 116 and 245 desktop computers, respectively.
+FECUA is situated on the first three floors of the Mechanical and Mechatronic Engineering Building.
+These new and expanded facilities consist of a general users' area with 289 desktop computers, as well as three electronic classrooms respectively with 239, 118 and 115 desktop computers.
 All the desktop computers provide access to the Internet and sophisticated software.

-FIRGA supports the academic activities of all engineering students.
-It offers facilities for fieldspecific tasks like numerical and digital modelling and computer-aided engineering, as well as for more general activities such as access to SUNLearn (the University's platform that provides Internet access to academic information), e-mail, and creating and storing documents like assignments and theses.
+FECUA supports the academic activities of all engineering students.
+It offers facilities for field-specific tasks like numerical and digital modelling and computer-aided engineering, as well as for more general activities such as access to SUNLearn (the University's platform that provides Internet access to academic information), e-mail, and creating and storing documents like assignments and theses.

-1.4.4 Schools Centre
+1.4.4 SET Outreach Programme

-The Schools Centre is situated on the second floor of the Civil Engineering Building and offers outreach programmes to stimulate interest in science, mathematics and technology, and also to promote skills development.
-TRAC currently uses the Schools Centre.
-TRAC is a national programme focussing on physical science and applied mathematics, which motivates learners from secondary schools to study in SET directions at a tertiary level ("SET" is the acronym for "science, engineering and technology").
+The Faculty of Engineering hosts a SET outreach programme that offers schools programmes to stimulate interest in science, mathematics, and technology and to promote skills development among learners and teachers.
+TRAC is a national programme that focusses on physical science and applied mathematics and motivates learners from secondary schools to study in SET directions at a tertiary level ("SET" stands for "science, engineering and technology").
 The programme uses computer technology to reinforce scientific concepts.
-Learners and their teachers daily visit TRAC's several fixed computer laboratories, while TRAC facilitators also visit schools using mobile facilities.
-The TRAC headquarters are in the Civil Engineering Building.
-Further details can be found at www.trac.sun.ac.za.
+TRAC's several laboratories are visited daily by learners and their teachers, and TRAC facilitators visit schools with mobile facilities that simulate the laboratory environment.
+Further details can be found at https://tracsouthafrica.co.